 First time guests appreciate a bit of direction to differentiate between the various towns and sections of the area.
 Choosing golf, shopping, entertainment, nightlife or kids’ activities as the primary focus of a visit may help determine the preferred section for booking accommodations.
 It’s quite a drive from one area to another if not planned in advance, especially during peak summer season when traffic is heavy.

-Don’t forget to click on the yellow bar above for Myrtle Beach details about when to go, what it costs, transportation, informative background reading (on history, culture, cuisine, recommended reading, art, music), other valuable websites and maps, a photo montage and more details.
+Don’t forget to click on the yellow bar above for Myrtle Beach details about when to go, what it costs, transportation, informative background (on history, culture, cuisine, recommended reading, art, music), other valuable websites and maps and more details.

 The Myrtle Beach area is a year-round destination, always open and with slight seasonal temperature changes to please different interests of visitors.
 June, July and August are the high season with the largest crowds of visitors including families with children.
 Hot beach weather is conducive to family beach time, and all entertainment and attractions are open for long hours daily.